Starting On The Right Foot

 Do You Need to Modify a Custody Order?

 It can be common for an approaching school year to signal to a parent that a custody order modification may be necessary.
-If this is the case for you, then it is important to work with a custody attorney as soon as possible to try and reach a solution.
+If this is the case for you, then it is important to work with an attorney as soon as possible to try and reach a solution.
 At Schweitzer Law Partners, we’re ready to help you work through your custody issues to give you and your children the best possible outcome.

 To schedule a consultation, call us at (626) 788-5225 or visit us online.